Curious about the most Googled sex positions? Wonder no more

-At number one is the Lotus, which is described as a move for the ‘mindful couple.’
-This move sees the giver sit with their legs crossed, their partner then sits on their lap with their legs placed on either side of the giver’s hips.
+It asks the giver to sit with their legs crossed.
+Then, their partner sits on their lap with their legs placed on each side of the giver’s hips.

 2. Splitting Bamboo

 The splitting bamboo allows the receiver to lie back, leaning on their arms and tilted slightly to one side, with their leg up on their partner’s shoulder.
-This move allows for deeper penetration while allowing you go to go at any tempo, with maximum feeling.
-Plus the lucky receiver gets to just lie back, chilling.
+It allows for deeper penetration while allowing going at any tempo.
+Plus the lucky receiver gets to just lie back!

-If you want to make this move even better and lazier, you can also add one of the best hands-free vibrators and try it on the sofa too.
+If you want to make this move even better and lazier, you can also add one of the best hands-free vibrators and try it on the sofa.

 3. The Plough

-The Plough sees one partner on their front, leaning on their arms, with the rest of their body off the side of the bed.
-Then the giving partner, stands beside the bed, in between the other’s legs, which they then lift up and hold—so their body is lifted off the bed.
+The Plough sees one partner on their front, leaning on their arms with the rest of their body off the side of the bed.
+Then, the giving partner stands beside the bed in between the other’s legs, which the partner lifts up and holds off the bed.

 5. The Bridge

 For those who are more flexible, the bridge is the fifth most searched move.
 To do this move, the receiving partner is backward on all fours, creating a bridge shape with their body.
 Their partner will then kneel and be positioned in between their legs.

 Now let's talk frequency: How often should you have sex?